DavidPeterWatson/Coding/Coding.md

 #### Deliver as fast as possible

 In the era of rapid technology evolution, it is not the biggest that survives, but the fastest.
 The sooner the end product is delivered without major defects, the sooner feedback can be received, and incorporated into the next iteration.
 The shorter the iterations, the better the learning and communication within the team.
 With speed, decisions can be delayed.
-Speed assures the fulfilling of the customer&#39;s present needs and not what they required yesterday.
+Speed assures the fulfilling of the customer's present needs and not what they required yesterday.
 This gives them the opportunity to delay making up their minds about what they really require until they gain better knowledge.
 Customers value rapid delivery of a quality product.

 #### Empower the team

 There has been a traditional belief in most businesses about the decision-making in the organization – the managers tell the workers how to do their own job.
 In a &quot;Work-Out technique&quot;, the roles are turned – the managers are taught how to listen to the developers, so they can explain better what actions might be taken, as well as provide suggestions for improvements.
 The lean approach follows the Agile Principle[7] &quot;find good people and let them do their own job,&quot;[8] encouraging progress, catching errors, and removing impediments, but not micro-managing.

 Another mistaken belief has been the consideration of people as resources.
 People might be resources from the point of view of a statistical data sheet, but in software development, as well as any organizational business, people do need something more than just the list of tasks and the assurance that they will not be disturbed during the completion of the tasks.
 People need motivation and a higher purpose to work for – purpose within the reachable reality, with the assurance that the team might choose its own commitments.
-The developers should be given access to the customer; the team leader should provide support and help in difficult situations, as well as ensure that scepticism does not ruin the team&#39;s spirit.
+The developers should be given access to the customer; the team leader should provide support and help in difficult situations, as well as ensure that scepticism does not ruin the team's spirit.

 #### Build integrity in

 The customer needs to have an overall experience of the System.
 This is the so-called perceived integrity: how it is being advertised, delivered, deployed, accessed, how intuitive its use is, its price and how well it solves problems.

-Conceptual integrity means that the system&#39;s separate components work well together as a whole with balance between flexibility, maintainability, efficiency, and responsiveness.
+Conceptual integrity means that the system's separate components work well together as a whole with balance between flexibility, maintainability, efficiency, and responsiveness.
 This could be achieved by understanding the problem domain and solving it at the same time, not sequentially.
 The needed information is received in small batch pieces – not in one vast chunk - preferably by face-to-face communication and not any written documentation.
 The information flow should be constant in both directions – from customer to developers and back, thus avoiding the large stressful amount of information after long development in isolation.

 #### See the whole